larshnordli/fe-cg-workshop/README.md

 1. `npm install` to install deps
 2. `npm run dev` to run dev server

-Vite config is not set up to test, build or hot reload code.
+Vite config is not set up to run tests or build code.
 You are free to do so, but it should not be necessary in order to follow workshop.